JMU-CS/c-test-framework/README.md

 Unit tests are intended to test individual routines (and their dependencies), and they are written in C using the [Check](https://libcheck.github.io/check/) framework.
-Often, the code for these tests tends to resemble the solution, so it is desirable to distribute these tests without their source.
+Often the code for these tests tends to resemble the solution so it is sometimes desirable to distribute them without the source.
 Thus, there are three main unit testing files: `public.c`, `private.c`, and `hidden.c`.
-The first is distributed as-is so that the students can see how the test is written, the second is distributed as a stripped object file so that students can run the tests and see the results but they do not have access to the source code, and the third is not distributed at all, allowing for tests students
+The first is distributed as-is so that the students can see how the tests are written, the second is distributed as a stripped object file so that students can run the tests and see the results but they do not have access to the source code, and the third is not distributed at all, allowing for tests students